nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/Sfpardot/readme.md

 ## Description

-This example demonstrate how we can create single record, fetch it using query, update and delete that record in SFPardot using SFPardot activities and connection in flogo.
+This example demonstrate how we can create single record, fetch it using query, update that record in SFPardot using SFPardot activities and connection in flogo.
-The main purpose of SFPardot activities used in the SFPardot_General_Sample app are to insert new account, fetch the details of the created account, update the data for that account and then delete accountfrom SFPardot.
-Also receives messages whenever a change occurs in SFPardot.com and activates the flow using SFPardot trigger.
+The main purpose of SFPardot activities used in the SFPardot_General_Sample app are to insert new Campaign, fetch the details of the created Campaign, update the data for that Campaign and then return the updated output.
+Also activates the flow using REST trigger.

-The CRUD flow in the SFPardot_General_Sample app basically creates new record for Account object in SFPardot and then fetch that record details using query.
-Then it updates the name of the newly created account.
-Finally deletes that account.
-All these operation will be done when execute the REST trigger with valid input schema provided in ReceiveHTTPMessage trigger.
+The CRUD flow in the SFPardot_General_Sample app basically creates new record for Campaign object in SFPardot and then fetch that record details using query.
+Then it updates the name of the newly created campaign.
+All these operation will be done when execute the REST trigger.

 ## Prerequisites